weechat/specs.weechat.org/specs/2023-005-relay-http-rest-api.md

 Existing relay protocols `irc` and `weechat` are unchanged.

-Protocol `weechat` will benefit of websocket extension `permessage-deflate` (compression of messages exchanged with the client, in both directions). \
+~~Protocol `weechat` will benefit of websocket extension `permessage-deflate` (compression of messages exchanged with the client, in both directions).~~ \
-This is transparent for existing clients: if they do not support this extension, WeeChat will still send uncompressed messages to the client.
+~~This is transparent for existing clients: if they do not support this extension, WeeChat will still send uncompressed messages to the client.~~\
+**Update on 2024-06-06**: as the extension `permessage-deflate` is causing troubles with some browsers like Safari (see this glowing-bear [issue](https://github.com/glowing-bear/glowing-bear/issues/1280)), it is now enabled only with "api" relay (WeeChat ≥ 4.3.2).

 ## Changes